akutz/go-interface-values/docs/02-interface-values/05-underlying-type.md

 * **`0x459d80`**: type address for `int32(3)` and `int32(5)`
 * **`0x459dc0`**: type address for `int64(3)` and `int64(5)`

 This is because type information is global and is shared for all values stored in interfaces.
-However, are...are the addresses for the values _also_ duplicated -- across _type_!?
+However, are the addresses for the values _also_ shared -- across _type_!?

 * **`0x476598`**: value address for `int32(3)` and `int64(3)`
 * **`0x4765a0`**: value address for `int32(5)` and `int64(5)`